debianchef/101/uncle_debian_notes_on_basic_solidity.md

     }
 }

-// A new contract that inherits the functionality of VisibilityExamples contract ShowVisibilityExamples is VisibilityExamples {
+// To demonstrate how the visibility works , we have deployed a second contract below  that inherits the functionality of VisibilityExamples
+// This is only to demonstrate how it works . contract ShowVisibilityExamples is VisibilityExamples {

     function callPublicFunction(uint256 newData) public {